milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 - In that window select the matching invoices that are paid
 - If you go to income tracker now you should see the bill is no longer overdue

 # How to handle PPP loan in quickbooks

 [PPP Quickbooks Tutorial](https://quickbooks.intuit.com/learn-support/en-us/banking/how-do-i-enter-the-ppp-loan-into-my-deposit/00/542685)

 Get PPP forgiven and [decrease the liability in QB with a journal entry](https://www.youtube.com/watch?v=2eTJBceecuM)

+I transferred money from Savings to Checking.
+I set the account of those 3 transactions to NFCU Savings since that is the account the payment came from.
+Payee got left blank.
+It's simply logged as a tranfer from Savings to checking.
+The transfer to checking has PPP in the memo.